 How to get to Cime de Baudon from Nice

-From Nice, the easiest way to get to Cime de Baudon is by taking the L1 metro “Hôpital Pasteur” to Pont Michel and then take the Bus 66 to Peille Village.
+From Nice, the easiest way to get to Cime de Baudon is by taking the L1 metro “Hôpital Pasteur” to Pont Michel and then take Bus 66 to Peille Village.
 However, this is only available on Sundays.

 The next best options are traveling to Menton by TER and then taking a Zest bus to the other cities mentioned above.